dhable/caffeinatedideas.com/_posts/2012-08-20-documenting-rest.markdown

 {% prism java %}
 /**
- * Retrieves a user\'s profile information from the server.
+ * Retrieves a user's profile information from the server.
 This operation resets
  * the inactive user timeout.
  *
  * @returns Output stream with the REST contents